microsoft/fluent-ui-react/.github/CONTRIBUTING.md

 ### Examples

->This section is lacking in instruction as the the docs are set to be overhauled (PRs welcome!).

 Usage examples for a component live in `docs/src/examples`.
-The examples follow the SUI doc site examples.
+The examples follow the doc site examples.

 Adding documentation for new components is a bit tedious.
 The best way to do this (for now) is to copy an existing component's and update them.